mritunjaysharma394/vowpal-wiki/Warm-starting-contextual-bandits.md

 VW takes into input option --warm_start x --interaction y, where x specifies the number of warm start examples, and y is the length of the interaction stage.

+## Input Format
+Warm CB by default uses examples with multiclass labels.
+It can also be used with cost sensitive examples, [see the section on that.](#allowing-cost-sensitive-examples-as-input)

-# Input
+# A Simple Example
 Suppose we have [text_highnoise_m.vw](https://raw.githubusercontent.com/zcc1307/vw_datasets/master/datasets/text_highnoise_m.vw), a dataset of 10-class multiclass examples in VW format.

---warm_cb = multiclass
---warm_cb_cs = cost sensitive

-This dataset is in multiclass label format.
-Warm cb expects examples to use

-# A simple example

  We can run: